 Best Tips on How to Stay Cool On Summer Camping

-Head to the mountains for your summer camping outings, where summertime temperature can be a bit lower than in lower elevations.
+Head to the mountains for summer camping outings, where summertime temperatures can be slightly lower than in lower elevations.
 Heavily wooded camping areas are another best alternative for remaining cool while setting up camp, where there is a lot of full shade the entire day.

-High elevations can likewise offer relief from the high temperatures around evening when the temperature can plunge once the sun goes down.
+High elevations can relieve the high temperatures around the evening when the temperature can plunge once the sun goes down.

 Camping Checklist for Hot Weather

 • Sunscreen.
-It's essential to protect your skin from the sun throughout the year, yet particularly significant in the summer months when there are longer times of direct sun.
+It's essential to protect your skin from the sun throughout the year, but this is particularly important in the summer when there are longer periods of direct sun.

 • Bug repellent.
 The warm summer months likewise welcome bugs, particularly in the humidity.
 Pack up bug repellent to keep these critters off your skin and clothes.

 • Hats and sunglasses.
-When you're going through your days outside, you'll need to protect your faces and eyes from the brutal sun.
+You must protect your face and eyes from the brutal sun during your days outside.

 • Fresh fruit.
 Chilled fruits like pineapple, watermelon, and grapes are refreshing and hydrating, keeping you cool in the heat.

 • Bagged ice.
-Ice will dissolve quicker in the blistering climate, so pack up an additional pack of ice in a different cooler.
-Keep this cooler shut until the ice is needed to keep it from melting.
+Because ice dissolves quicker in the blistering climate, pack an additional pack of ice in a different cooler.
+Keep this cooler shut until the ice is needed to prevent it from melting.

 • Portable fans.
-If you have power at your camping area, run small corded fans directly into your tent for a cooling breeze.
-If you don't have power, bring a battery-operated or USB-controlled fan or solar-powered fan.
-Expand the breeze with 2 for other fans for cross ventilation.
+If you have power in your camping area, run small corded fans directly into your tent for a cooling breeze.
+Bring a battery-operated, USB-controlled, or solar-powered fan if you don't have power.
+Expand the breeze with two other fans for cross-ventilation.

 • Extra water.
-We get serious about the water in the summer since we go through more than expected.
-If portable water is accessible at the camping area, bring a 5-gallon folding container not to use up space with bulky water.
+We get serious about water in the summer since we use more than expected.
+If portable water is accessible at the camping area, bring a 5-gallon folding container so that you don't take up space with bulky water.

 • Tent air conditioner.
-It is a decent choice to have an A/C that keeps you comfortable on your summer camp excursions.
+An A/C that keeps you comfortable on your summer camp excursions is a decent choice.
 A few tents come with a vent to put in an A/C unit.
 Make a point to book a campground with power or have a generator to run the unit.

 • Canopy.
-Bring a canopy to ensure against rain and sun on your camp excursions, yet additional tarps and bungee ropes will do the work as well.
+Bring a canopy to protect against rain and sun on camp excursions; additional tarps and bungee ropes will also do the work.

 Older Post Newer Post